pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 Now all you need to do is typing `servers` to load a terminal configuration with all your server connections.

+Caution: Always have the "standard" profile set to load a normal session on your local machine.

 # 6. Desktop related

 ## KDE

 If you want to use an automatic login to a VPN and the networkmanager-daemon (e.g. Openconnect) does not store your password, try the `network-manager-applet` package.
-It is the GNOME network-manager and has for some reason no problems with storing the password.
+It is the GNOME network-manager and has (for whatever reason) no problems with storing the password.

 # 7. Laptop battery life optimization